msoeken/reversible-sota/README.md

 The NCT library consists of the three gates NOT, CNOT, and Toffoli.
 The Toffoli gate is a double-controlled NOT gate.
 These gates are universal in a sense, that every Boolean function can be realized if an arbitrary number of variables (lines) is permitted.
 Given *n* variables, the NCT gate library can realize all permutations over *n* ≤ 3 variables and all even permutations over *n* > 3 variables.

-## Synthesis algorithms
+## Synthesis algorithms for reversible functions

-### Functional exact methods
+### Functional exact algorithms
-Exact synthesis methods guarantee minimality in number of gates (time) and number of lines (space).
+Exact synthesis algorithms guarantee minimality in number of gates (time) and number of lines (space).

 #### SAT-based synthesis
 Given a truth table of a Boolean function *f*, the decision problem “*Does there exist a reversible circuit with k gates that represents f?*” is translated into a SAT problem.
 A circuit can be extracted from a satisfying assignment to the problem.
 Asking the question, starting from *k* being 0 and incrementing it until the problem is satisfiable, gives the gate-optimum circuit.